TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          boolean

    Description
-         if set, disables to send the header "Content-language: XX" where "XX" is the iso code of the sys_language_isocode
+         TYPO3 by default sends a "Content-language: XX" HTTP header, where "XX" is the ISO code from sys_language_isocode.
+If this option is set, this header will not be sent.

+   Default
+         0

 .. _setup-config-doctype: